-Twenty years ago, Bev Dee encountered a bay Thoroughbred named Brite Decision.
+Twenty-one years ago, Bev Dee encountered a bay Thoroughbred named Brite Decision.
 He was sick, lame, and headed for euthanasia when she discovered and fell in love with him, not knowing how the sweet-natured fellow would change her life — and she his.
 The stakes-placed gelding became the inspiration for Dee’s Bright Futures Farm in northwest Pennsylvania, where he will always be the heart and soul of an enterprise devoted to rescuing, rehabilitating, and finding homes for horses in need.

 Dee founded Bright Futures in 2000 and has since rescued dozens of horses from undesirable situations.
 It also is one of the few facilities that will accept aged stallions at its sanctuary.

 While providing rehab, reschooling, and veterinary care to potential adoptees and lifetime sanctuary for others, Bright Futures is dependent upon tax-deductible donations and sponsorships.

 “We reschool both for high-end disciplines and for everyday riders,” Dee said.